-Read through the different goals listed below to see which one best fits you.
+Read through the different goals listed below to see which one best fits your needs.

 Goal #1: I want my domain to be used primarily for reaching my PhotoShelter site